julianwyz/resume/resume.md

 - [jw.codes](https://jw.codes)
 - Auburn, Maine

-Senior full-stack software engineer with experience in a wide breadth of technologies.
-Julian has been on the ground-floor of building early-stage startups in small, tight-knit, agile teams for nearly his entire career.
-He thrives in a fast-paced, challenging, and creative environment and has extensive experience in API and database design along with client app development and user-experience.
+Full-stack engineer with over a decade of experience in fast-paced startup environments.
+Experienced across the stack, with a focus on building scalable backend systems, intuitive frontend interfaces, and reliable infrastructure.
+Passionate about mentoring, technical leadership, and continuous learning.

 ## Experience

 ### <span>Senior software engineer, Defendify.com</span> <span>July 2020 -- Present</span>

+Lead engineer in a small, cross-functional team.
+Contributed across the stack, from greenfield features to infrastructure modernization.
+Played a key role in mentoring engineers, guiding architectural decisions, and supporting SOC 2 compliance efforts.

-- Designed and implemented a document generation system to produce more than 1000 monthly customer reports using Go and NATS for scalable task management and fault tolerance.
+- Designed and built a scalable document generation system using Go and NATS, producing 1,000+ customer reports monthly with fault-tolerant task orchestration.
+- Leveraged generative AI to improve vulnerability definition and remediation information to aid customer understanding.
+- Instituted policies for engineering best-practices to achieve SOC 2 compliance certification.
-- Led numerous efforts to modernize and mature the product's tech stack.
-This includes leading a transition from a singularly JavaScript stack to a Go one.
+- Modernized the product's tech stack, including leading a transition from a primarily JavaScript codebase to one based in Go.
+- Served as a mentor for mid-level and junior engineers through one-on-ones and code reviews.
 - Simplified microservice inter-connectivity with the use of a NATS messaging backplane.
+- Involved in strategic management meetings with senior product stakeholders.
-- Built an automated website vulnerability scanner conformant with OWASP standards.
+- Created an OWASP-compliant vulnerability scanner for automated website assessments.
+- Conducted technical interviews of senior engineer candidates.
-- Developed a Learning Management System from the ground up with client interface and API used by over 5000 customers every month.
+- Developed a Learning Management System from the ground up with client interface and API used by over 10,000 customers every month.
-- Provisioned a dedicated SMTP service to send mock Phishing emails to several thousand customers each month.
+- Provisioned a dedicated SMTP service to send simulated phishing emails to several thousand customers each month.
-- Built brand new client web app using Vue including numerous backend system upgrades to support new frontend experiences.
+- Built a new client-facing web app with Vue and implemented supporting backend features to enable a modern UX.
 - Worked to ensure security best-practices including minimizing threat surface, data-leakage and DDoS attacks.
-All production systems are subjected to professional ethical hacking and penetration tests.
+All production systems are subjected to professional penetration tests.
 - Architected data structures for both greenfield and existing production PostgreSQL databases.
 - Developed numerous internal utility libraries to increase technical leverage and team efficiency.
-- Participated in regular peer code reviews and sprint planning and estimation.
-- Mentored junior engineers on best practices.
-- Involved in regular product strategy meetings with product owners and other stakeholders.
-- Conducted technical interviews of senior engineer candidates.

-### <span>Full-stack engineer, Likeable Local</span> <span>November 2016 -- March 2020</span>
+### <span>Full-stack engineer, Likeable Local</span> <span>January 2015 -- March 2020</span>

+Hired at 15 as an intern and promoted to senior engineer over a five-year period, eventually becoming the most senior member of the engineering team.
+Collaborated directly with CTO and product stakeholders to rebuild the platform and support product growth.

-- Designed and implemented REST APIs using Node.js
+- Designed and implemented REST APIs using Node.js.
-- Integrated with numerous third-party APIs
+- Integrated with numerous third-party APIs.
-- Created fully-functional UIs using React and Redux.
+- Created a single-page-application from the ground up using React and Redux.
-- Designed and implemented data models that are logical and scale using PostgreSQL.
-- Build out brand new features traversing the entire stack.
-- Institute code-quality standards using style guides and Continuous Integration systems including automated frontend and backend unit testing.
-- Developed a custom VPN system to allow remote engineers to securely access AWS resources.

-### <span>Mobile application developer, Likeable Local</span> <span>January 2015 -- November 2016</span>

-- Built out RESTful Node.js backend and migrated existing architecture to utilize this new API.
-- Architect data structures and optimize MySQL database performance.
-- Develop scaleable solution to submit social media posts on time and at scale using AWS Lambda, Python and Node.js.
-- Oversee mission-critical production database migrations with minimal service interruptions.
+- Oversaw critical production database migrations with zero downtime.
-- Implement new features and maintain quality performance and UX in the native app using Objective-C.
+- Architected PostgreSQL database schema for production systems.
+- Established CI pipelines, testing frameworks, and code quality standards across frontend and backend codebases.

 ## Skills

- - Web development: HTML, Sass/CSS, JavaScript, Vue, React
- - API development: Go, Node.js + Express, Python + Django
+- Languages & Frameworks: Go, Node.js, Python, Django, JavaScript, Vue, React, HTML, CSS/Sass
- - Database: PostgreSQL, MySQL/MariaDB, MongoDB, Redis
+- Databases & Storage: PostgreSQL, MySQL, MongoDB, Redis
- - Messaging: NATS, SQS, Kafka
- - DevOps: AWS, Docker, Render, Heroku, CI/CD
+- Infrastructure & DevOps: AWS, Docker, Terraform, Heroku, Render, CI/CD
- - Methodology: Agile, Scrum, Github Flow
+- Messaging Systems: NATS, Kafka, SQS
+- Tools & Methodologies: Agile, GitHub Flow, Unix Philosophy, Scrum
+- Scripting & Systems: Bash, Objective-C, HCL
+- AI: OpenAI, Vector Embeddings, Agents

+## Education

+Self-taught engineer with 10+ years of experience, starting professionally at age 15.